ThyronDexter/thyrondexter.github.io/README.md

-# Rabbit & Wolf — Static Website Starter
+# Rabbit & Wolf — Builder's Simple Website

 A tiny, no-build website for publishing essays, notes, and design work.
 Pure HTML/CSS so you can deploy anywhere (GitHub Pages recommended).